MilesLin/GithubPagesAndHexo/README.md

 ![generate webiste](./image/gen.jpg)

-And the webiste static files will be generated in `public` folder.
+And the website static files will be generated in `public` folder.
 Our goal is push the content in public folder to github repository

 2. [Create a repository](https://github.com/new) with name `[username].github.io`.
 Example, `milessecond.github.io`